sinhasagar507/mit-news-insights/README.md

 # **MIT News Chatbot**

 🤖 **MIT News Chatbot** is a Streamlit-based application that enables users to interact with articles from [MIT News](https://news.mit.edu/) through conversational AI.
 The application combines advanced natural language processing with Elasticsearch-based retrieval systems, allowing users to query, analyze, and explore articles seamlessly.
 The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/deepanshudalal09/mit-ai-news-published-till-2023).
+The dataset contains aggregated news articles from 1994-2023.

 ---